-- Each hero card has three slots: a passive item, a weapon, and an armor.
+- Each hero card has three slots: a passive item, a weapon, and armor.

 - Heroes re-spawn from death after only one turn.

-- Players can have as many or as little cards as they like in the game though there are considerations in doing either.
+- Players can have as many or as few cards as they like in the game though there are considerations in doing either.

-- Each deck is made up of a combination of two of the colors.
+- Each deck is made up of a combination of two colors.

 - The objective is to take out the ancient after a tower is taken out, much like in DOTA.

 The game promises to be highly complex, more than MTG is, in its current state.
 And because of this, I speculate that players will enjoy its level of complexity in contrast to a CCG like Hearthstone.

 But that’s not all Artifact has in store!
 Valve also intends to launch its own tournament right out of the gate.
 In the first quarter of 2019, Artifact will have a $1 million dollar tournament, hoping to start off strong.
 So, players will have a few months to prepare for the tournament and enter the ring in 2019.
 The problem is, at this juncture, there is no information about where the tournament would be held, who will be hosting, ticket costs, casters, etc…